Decadent slices of mochi with a caramelized exterior and chewy interior. Vegan, gluten-free, oil-free, and just 6 simple ingredients!

 - Preheat oven to 350°F. Grease an 8×6" pyrex dish and set aside.

-- Your batter will likely have lumps of flour in it, so pour some batter in the sieve and use a spatula or spoon to press the batter down, smoothing out any clumps.
+- Mochiko has a tendency to clump together, so if your batter has lumps of flour in it, pour some batter in the sieve and use a spatula or spoon to press the batter down, smoothing out any clumps.
 Repeat with remaining batter.
+OR if your batter is fairly smooth, just transfer to the prepared baking dish.

-- Tap the pan on the countertop a few times to release air bubbles from the batter.
-Bake in oven for 1 hour, then poke with a toothpick and if the toothpick comes out clean or with just a few crumbs, the cake is done.
-If it is still very sticky inside, continue to bake and check every 5 minutes.
-Make sure the edges don't burn.
+- Tap the dish on the countertop a few times to release air bubbles from the batter.
+Bake for 45-60 minutes, until a toothpick inserted in the center comes out clean and the top is caramelized.

 - Let the mochi cake cool completely to room temperature before slicing.
-Store leftovers in an airtight container at room temperature.
+Store leftovers in an airtight container at room temperature for up to 3 days.

 Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!